Mitigation Information Portal

 Ensure that federally-funded housing, community development, and economic development programs administered by the Ohio Development Services Agency are conducted in accordance with state and local floodplain management regulations.

-Support insurers offering hazard mitigation discounts to customers
+Support insurers offering hazard mitigation discounts to customers.
+2025 Status Update- Maintained as ongoing.

-Support dialogue between the National Flood Insurance Program, insurance companies and the lending community
+Support dialogue between the National Flood Insurance Program, insurance companies and the lending community.
+2025 Status Update- Maintained as ongoing.

-Addressing Equity in Floodplain Management- ODNR?s FPM will develop and initiate a new plan to engage and assist underserved communities with floodplain management needs by collecting additional data from external State and Local resources.
-This plan would identify more specific needs for assistance and better ascertain how Ohio?s fpm might better meet those needs.
+Addressing Equity in Floodplain Management- ODNR FPM will develop and initiate a new plan to engage and assist underserved communities with floodplain management needs by collecting additional data from external State and Local resources.
+This plan would identify more specific needs for assistance and better ascertain how Ohio fpm might better meet those needs.
+2025 SA- All Equity actions have been halted according to requirements of EO 14151.
+Project marked for deletion.

-State Assessment of NFIP Requirements for State-Owned Properties and Development - Support State Agencies in establishing policies and procedures to ensure development is compliant with state and federal regulations
+State Assessment of NFIP Requirements for State-Owned Properties and Development - Support State Agencies in establishing policies and procedures to ensure development is compliant with state and federal regulations.
+2025 Status Update- Outreach to State Agencies for floodplain management compliance is ongoing & will continue annually.

 Limit construction or assist with relocation of electrical substations, distribution, and transmission lines in flood prone areas that serve critical infrastructure customers